-Our Community, Our Health (OCOH) is a town hall meeting to facilitate two-way communication between the community and researchers.
-It is a vehicle to share ideas about priorities for health research, a way to communicate research findings and a way to blend ideas for research from multiple stakeholders across the country.
+Our Community, Our Health (OCOH) is a town hall meeting that facilitates two-way communication between the community and researchers.
+It is a platform for sharing ideas about health-research priorities, a vehicle for communicating research findings to the community, and a way to integrate ideas for research from multiple stakeholders across the country.

-Each OCOH event will feature researchers from a different site, and feedback from participants will be used to improve the forum as it continues to develop and expand.
+Each OCOH event features researchers from a different site, and feedback from participants is used to improve the forum as it continues to develop and expand.
 All events are open to the public.

 Become a Participating Site

 If your CTSA site is interested in hosting an OCOH, University of Florida’s HealthStreet can help!
 The OCOH is an innovative way to engage the local and national community in the public health process while creating an opportunity to showcase your institution’s current research.
 To find out more about hosting an event, please contact Beatrice Dorestil at (352) 294-4884 or by emailing firstname.lastname@example.org.

 We invite you to join the discussion on maternal and child health equity and stimulate catalytic conversations toward leadership in health equity using an innovative format in which participants share lived experience.

 RSVP now to attend in person or online.
 Please share this invitation with your friends.

 - Time: Local reception begins at 5:30 p.m.
 EDT, town hall 6-7 p.m.
 EDT

 - Location: FSU Research Foundation Building A, Room 120, 2000 Levy Avenue, Tallahassee, FL 32310.